-5) Speaking of piers, most of these are renovated areas that have been turned into parks jutting out of the water.
-While you certainly don’t need to head down each one, I would recommend checking out a couple as you do get some great views further out on the water.
+Piers: Speaking of piers, most of these are renovated areas that have been turned into parks jutting out of the water.
+While you certainly don’t need to head down each one, I would recommend checking out a couple as you do get some great views further out into the Hudson.

 5) Where to Stay in Manhattan